coderTech11/Ecommerce-App/README.md

 #Store Backend Url in .env inside client as : VITE_BACKEND_URL = your backend port

-#Store mongodb connection string and jwt secret in .env inside server as : DBURI = 'your db string' ,
+#Store mongodb connection string and jwt secret in .env inside server as : DBURI = 'your db string' and
 JWT_SECRET = 'secret_key'